 Cultivation of hemp in France, for what uses?

 French hemp is exclusively intended for a industrial use.
 Each part of the plant is used for specific purposes, potentially by separate industrial sectors.
 The flowers and flowers are however considered industrial waste and are destroyed.

-The hemp seeds, also called hemp seed, are thus used as is, in particular in thefood.
+The hemp seeds, also called hempseed, are thus used as is, in particular in thefood.
 Pressed, they allow obtaining a oil naturally rich in omega-3 and omega-6.
-It is widely used in cooking or as a component of cosmetic products.
+She is widely used in cooking or as a component of cosmetic products.

 The woody part of industrial hemp, also called honeysuckle, has properties in common with wood and is appreciated for its cellulose production.
 It is used as protection for other plants during winter (mulching) and also serves as animal litter.
 The stem fibers are particularly versatile.
 They are widely found in stationery (bible paper and other special papers), in construction (insulation) as well as in the textile industry (ropes, denim).

 Hemp cultivation legislation in France

 The culture of hemp in France is subject to European legislation.
 This stipulates that a sativa L. cannabis plant can be cultivated and exploited commercially if the plant contains less than 0,2% THC, the psychoactive substance of cannabis.
 It must also belong to a variety of hemp listed and authorized by the French government, twenty-four in number following the decree of September 30, 2019, article 1.
-The finished product must finally be characterized by its absence of THC.
+The finished product must finally be characterized by absence of THC.
 CBD is therefore authorized in France.

-Towards an opening of hemp culture in France?
+Towards an opening up of hemp cultivation in France?

 According to figures published in 2017 by a college of hemp producers and processors French, 89% of the weight (79% of the economic value) of the annual production from the cultivation of hemp in France is intended for straw creation.
-The remaining 11% (21% in value) constitutes the hemp production.
+The remaining 11% (21% in value) constitutes the hemp seed production.